 Here’s an example of what a microinvalidation can look like in healthcare:

 A woman visits her busy doctor’s office because she has been experiencing frequent abdominal pain and bloating.
 When she arrives, her doctor, an older man, enters the room in a hurry.
-He barely listens to her concerns, prescribes her medication to take for the bloating, and tells her to book a follow-up in 2 weeks.
+He barely listens to her concerns, tells her to “eat better,” prescribes her medication to take for the bloating, and tells her to book a follow-up in 2 weeks.

-Other possible examples include professionals invalidating disabled patients who have difficulty finding transportation for appointments and white doctors discounting the hard work it took for their Black co-workers to get into medical school.
+Other possible examples include professionals invalidating disabled patients who have difficulty finding transportation for appointments and white doctors discounting Black co-workers who share the experienced challenges of getting into medical school.

-For example, racial and ethnic microaggressions can significantly affect healthcare outcomes for BIPOC individuals.
+For example, racial and ethnic microaggressions can significantly affect healthcare outcomes for people of color.
 This is especially true in areas such as pregnancy care and chronic disease care.

 Sexuality- and gender-based microaggressions can also have a significant impact on healthcare outcomes for members of LGBTQIA+ communities.